About our groups

 - Connect members with activities and organisations in their community, and build on the strengths each member already has; and

 - Support each other to think about and plan for the life they want.

-Each Local Support Group has a group Convenor to coordinate the group and support what they want to achieve.
+Each Peer Support Group has a group Convenor to coordinate the group and support what they want to achieve.

-Find out more about Local Support Groups by watching the short video below introducing QDN’s Local Support Groups and their Convenors.
+Find out more about Peer Support Groups by watching the short video below introducing QDN’s Peer Support Groups and their Convenors.